PRESENTING A GLORIOUS & RARE Early 20C Medici Print of ‘Putti Under a Vine’.

 Initially, the business was run as a society, and members were invited to join and pay a subscription which entitled them to copies of prints as they were published at no extra charge.
 This structure was later revised and the prints were sold commercially through shops and galleries, but the company retains the Medici Society name to this day.
 As a result of this comparatively unusual name, many people think that it might be a charitable organisation, but this is not the case.
 Medici started to publish greeting cards in the 1930s, and some of the artists whose work was published in those days are still in print today.

 In 2008 the company sold its greeting card division to the The Great British Card Company, who now publish greeting cards using the name ‘Medici’ under licence as Medici Cards.
 However, The Medici Society Ltd continues to publish its Fine Art Reproduction Prints, and to licence out permissions to reproduce our extensive archive of imagery through Mary Evans Picture Library.
 It also continues to retail cards and prints at Medici Gallery South Kensington and to sell original Fine Art at Medici Gallery in Mayfair.

 Early 20C Medici Print of Putti Under a Vine.

 Provenance: From a Wealthy Dallas Estate.

 Condition: The Print itself, is in good condition for it’s age.
-Minor fading from age (as one would expect).
-The frame has lost some of the gilt over the decades but is the Original frame.
-The paper to the rear is tattered but label etc intact.
+Very minor fading from age (as one would expect).
+The Original frame has been re-gilded.
 Under glass.